chris-edwards-pub/random-json-key-value-pair-generator/README.md

 ## Usage:

-Just run python generate.py followed by the number of pairs you want to produce.
+Just run python generate.py followed by the number of key:value pairs you want to produce.

 ```sh